Santa Barbara Brain Injury Lawyer (805) 372-0200

 Emotional Stress: Brain injuries are unique because they impact a person’s cognitive abilities.
 Much of the identity of a person is contained in their personality, mental abilities, and consciousness.
 If a severe brain injury occurs, this could be taken away even if the patient survives.
 Until the patient wakes up, the true prognosis is unknown, creating a certain amount of emotional stress from the uncertain future.

 Logistical Stress: Whenever a patient stays in the hospital for an extended period of time, it can be difficult for a family to figure out the logistics of who is going to stay and support the patient while life continues outside of the hospital.
 This can strain relationships with family and friends as people find their own ways to cope and continue.Knowing When to Ask for Help

 Brain injuries are serious situations and nobody should have to deal with a brain injury alone.
 Patients and their families should know that it is acceptable to ask for help from friends, the medical community, religious providers, and many others.
 Anyone who is having trouble navigating the waters of a serious brain injury shouldn’t be afraid to reach out.

 I’m Ed Smith, a Santa Barbara Brain Injury Lawyer.
 Regardless of the mechanism behind the accident, brain injuries are always a serious matter.
 If you or a loved one has suffered a traumatic brain injury, please call my office at (805) 372-0200 for friendly, free advice.
-For those calling from outside of the local area, feel free to use my toll-free line at (800) 404-5400.

 I am proud to be a member of the California chapter of the Million Dollar Advocates Forum.
 This group is made up of some of the top-rated trial lawyers in the country.
 Every member has won million or multiple million-dollar settlements in past cases.